monicazhou2013/Mingming_Zhou_DS_Portfolio/index.md

-# MingZe — Data Science Portfolio
+# Mingming Zhou — Data Science Portfolio

 Welcome!
 I’m Mingming Zhou, a biostatistician with four years of experience transitioning into a Data Scientist role.
 My work focuses on experiment design, A/A–A/B testing, machine learning modeling, and biotech analytics.